FENECON Industrial S — Assembly and Operating Instructions

 -

-After contact with eyes, rinse as soon as possible with running water for 15 minutes. ⊳ Consult a doctor immediately.
+After contact with eyes, rinse with running water for 15 minutes as soon as possible; consult a doctor immediately.

 Further information on the electrolyte solution can be found in the manufacturer’s safety data sheet. |